milvus-io/bootcamp/solutions/video_similarity_search/object_detection/README.md

   >
   > /image/load
   >
-  > Load images of known objects under the specified directory.
+  > Load images of known objects by the folder path.
   >
   >
   > /video/search